 Barnes & Noble Inc., the top retail bookseller in the nation, recently announced that NOOK Press™, the company’s self-publishing platform, launched NOOK Press™ print.
 This innovative program, available at BN.com, offers simple step-by-step instructions for turning indie manuscripts into professional-quality, printed books.

-Eligible authors now have the ability to sell their books in Barnes & Noble stores across the country and can qualify for in-store book signings and events.
+Eligible independent authors can now sell their books in Barnes & Noble stores across the country and qualify for in-store book signings and events.
 They need only submit their books to the Barnes & Noble Small Press Department and a corporate category buyer.
 More information can be found by following the NEW NOOK Press™ Sell in Print menu option on B&N’s website: